sk6138/Banking-System/README.md

-# Bank2.O
+# Bank1.0
-small banking  system with database
+console application of banking  system with JDBC